mtlewandowski/mtlewandowski.github.io/_pages/about.md

   - /about.html
 ---

-I do research on decision-making under conditions of risk, ambiguity, time delay, and strategic uncertainty.
-I am currently the full-time principal investigator of a National Science Center OPUS research grant on measuring uncertainty and attitudes toward it using indifference prices.
+I conduct research on decision-making under risk, ambiguity, time delays, and strategic uncertainty.
+I am currently working as a PI in the OPUS research grant of the Polish National Science Center, measuring and characterizing attitudes toward uncertainty using indifference prices.